Stewori/pytypes/README.rst

 - arg types of parent method must be more or equal specific than arg types of child
 - return type behaves contravariant - parent method must have less or equal specific return type than child

-Compared to ordinary ``override`` decorator the rule 'a parent method must exist' is not applied here.
+Compared to ordinary ``override`` decorator, the rule “a parent method must exist” is not applied here.
-If no parent method exists, auto-override silently passes.
+If no parent method exists, ``auto_override`` silently passes.

 @annotations decorator